Prizrak2/Prizrak2/README.md

 ## Hi there, I'm Lucas 👋
 - I'm 18 years old
-- Currently studying Computer Engineering 4º semester
+- Currently studying Computer Engineering doing the 4º semester
 - Making some personal projects outside the college and trying to learn more each day
 - At the moment starting my study about Machine Learning and Neural Networks
 - Interested in delving deeper into backend and cybersecurity in the future